Paul Linsell

 Many people choose to attend mediation to gain the benefits it can bring, but it is a completely voluntary process.

-However, before starting most types of court proceedings there is a requirement to attend a Mediation Information and Assessment Meeting (“MIAM”) to ensure mediation has been carefully considered.
+Although mediation is voluntary, before starting most types of court proceedings there is a requirement to attend a Mediation Information and Assessment Meeting (“MIAM”) to ensure mediation has been carefully considered.
+If you do not do this then it can result in a court application being paused or dismissed.

-Most family court judges will actively encourage parties to attend mediation and will not only expect it to have been carefully considered before progressing a court application but may also adjourn proceedings to allow time for mediation if appropriate.
+Most family court judges will actively encourage parties to attend mediation and will not only expect it to have been carefully considered before progressing a court application, but may also adjourn proceedings to allow time for mediation if appropriate.
+There are also rules in place in most family law proceedings that stipulate the parties must have considered non-court dispute resolution (NCDR) processes properly, of which mediation is the most common process, and not unreasonably refused to engage in them.
+If it is later found that a party unreasonably refused to engage, then there can be orders made against them to meet the other party’s costs.

 Sign up to our newsletter